Skip to content

 3. Create a new project.

-4. While adding disable Google Analytics for the project.
+4. While adding disable Google Analytics and Google Gemini for the project.

-5. On the project overview page, look-out for “Get started by adding Firebase to your app” and select Web.
+5. On the project overview page, look-out for ”+ Add App” under your project name and choose web.

 6. Register your app by giving it a name.
 Do not setup Firebase hosting.
 Once done you will be shown Step 2: Add Firebase SDK.

-7. Copy the values inside the firebase config and paste them in client-credentials.json.example, then rename it client-credentials.json.
+7. Copy the values you get inside the firebase config and paste them in .env that you have in your repository.
+Only change the values, donot change the variable names.

 • Make sure you have Java installed on your system.
 This is required for running Firebase emulator.